aquasecurity/tracee/.github/ISSUE_TEMPLATE/project-user--open-a-bug.md

 ## Prerequisites

+- [ ] I can reproduce the issue in latest released version.
+- [ ] I can reproduce the issue in development version (from source tree).
 - [ ] I checked the documentation and found no answer.
 - [ ] There isn't an issue describing the bug.
-- [ ] I can reproduce the issue in latest released version.
-- [ ] I can reproduce the issue in development version.

 ## Bug description

-Please describe the bug here.
-Describe the cmdline you are using and the error you are facing.
+This is how I'm executing tracee (cmdline):

+This is the error I'm getting:

 ## Steps to reproduce

-Please provide detailed steps for reproducing the bug.
+Steps to reproduce the issue:

 1. step 1
 2. step 2
-3. you get the following error...

 ## Context

-Please provide any relevant information about your setup.
-This is important in case the issue is not reproducible except for under certain conditions.
+Relevant information about my setup:

 * Linux version:
 * Linux kernel version: